Meet The Team

 Ce'Ce More has worked with talented individuals large and small for many years.
 After college, she began working in public education and served in one of the few positions where she got to spend time with each of the 1000 students on her campus.
 As her team leader and champion for the arts, she supported the school performing arts productions and was the head of the yearbook committee.

 Her leadership skills and creative experiences have served her well as the Office Administrator for Ryan Law Partners.
-She has worked with Dallas Urban Debate since 2018, and supports our programs by: managing tournament registration & event logistics for nearly 70 campuses, engaging volunteers, and overseeing data collection & reporting.
+She has worked with Dallas Urban Debate since 2018, and supports our programs by: managing tournament registration & event logistics for over 70 campuses, engaging volunteers, and overseeing data collection & reporting.

 In her free time, she enjoys pursuing her passions and helping others.
 She most enjoys painting, swing-dancing, and rescuing animals.
 She has helped many fur babies find wonderful homes, including a few that have found their homes with her.